Floorp-Projects/Floorp/docs/bug-mgmt/policies/attention-dashboard.rst

 	* Bugs that are needinfo? you and are marked as Severity = S2 defects or with the “sec-high” keyword.

 #.
-Review requests for bugs that are marked as Severity = S2 defects or with the “sec-high” keyword.

-	* Code review requests are not visible on this dashboard, please visit Phabricator to view those.
-In general it’s reasonable and important to prioritize Review Requests to unblock others.

-#.
 Important bugs assigned to you